The 'ottoy initiative

 Ohlone Language & Knowledge on Display

-The Lawrence is integrating Ohlone knowledge and language into several spaces around the science center.
-Many of these changes are found in the Robert and Elizabeth Karplus Outdoor Nature Lab, where museumgoers are encouraged to learn about and forge a connection with the natural world. 'ottoy leaders Vincent Medina and Louis Trevino advised on the design of this space.
-Visitors to the outdoor exhibit will soon be greeted by a land acknowledgment written in Chochenyo—the first language spoken in the East Bay.
+Ohlone knowledge and language have been integrated into several spaces around the Lawrence Hall of Science, center most notably.In the Robert and Elizabeth Karplus Outdoor Nature Lab, where museumgoers are encouraged to learn about and forge a connection with the natural world. ‘ottoy leaders Vincent Medina and Louis Trevino advised on the design of this space.; today, visitors to the outdoor exhibit are greeted by a land acknowledgment in Chochenyo—the first language spoken in the East Bay.
 Additional signage shares the Chochenyo words and traditional uses for various native plants in our pollinator garden.

 Support the 'ottoy Initiative during our crowdfunding campaign: April 21 – 30!